 - One enters a sell order beneath the lower channel line when trading parabolic curves.
 A stop loss is placed above the upper extreme of the formation while profit targets are beneath the curved line

 A few of the most frequently asked questions regarding the parabolic curve pattern are the following.

 How much money do I need to trade parabolic curves?

 Any account size is sufficient!
 All you need to do is adjust your position size and risk to reflect your available capital.

 Is the parabolic curve a dependable reversal pattern?

 Yes.
 You can certainly rely on the parabolic curve indicator to make trading decisions.
 However, no chart formation is 100% accurate.
 Be sure to implement proper risk management parameters when trading the parabolic curve.

 Can I combine parabolic curve patterns with additional technical indicators?

 Yes.
 Although the parabolic curve functions well by itself, other indicators may be added to the analysis at your discretion.
 When spotting the parabolic curve pattern, you should combine other technical indicators such as the Relative Strength Index, MACD, Stochastic, and moving averages.
-For more information about any of these indicators, you can our visit our cheat sheets library page.
+For more information about any of these indicators, you can visit our cheat sheets library page.